-Ferda Erdinc, who owns Istanbul’s Zencefil restaurant in Crete, taught Ana how to make this traditional Turkish specialty.
+Ferda Erdinc, who owns Istanbul’s Zencefil restaurant, taught Ana how to make this traditional Turkish specialty.
 Serve it with fish or as one of many mezze before a meal.

 - 6 whole artichokes

 - 2 tablespoons flour

 - ¼ cup honey

 - ¼ cup freshly squeezed lemon juice